damianhakert/damianhakert.github.io/source/posts/2017-02-06-setting-up-gitlab-pages-with-cloudflare-certificates.html.md

 ![setup CloudFlare DNS](/images/blogimages/setting-up-gitlab-pages-with-cloudflare-certificates/cloudflare-dns-settings.png){:.shadow}

+For projects on GitLab.com, the DNS `A` record should point your custom domain to [GitLab Pages][pages-ip]' server IP address `104.208.235.32`.

 If you'd already set this up, just jump to the second step.

 ### STEP 2.
 Generate your Certificate